Vieshoth/vieshoth.github.io/_posts/Python/2017-11-19-anaconda_basics.markdown

 ## INTRODUCTION

 Anaconda is a Python data science platform.
 It is also a package manager.
-Hence one can create customised python environment with anaconda.
+Hence one can create customized python environment with anaconda.

 To download Anaconda for any OS visit this link https://www.anaconda.com/download/#linux